Associate Professor of English

 Long before completing Feminist Conversations, I had begun developing courses in American literature which brought together traditions previously kept separate, notably those involving African-American and Anglo-American texts.
 This focus, begun at Reed, enabled me to teach a Residential College Seminar sponsored by Branford and Davenport Colleges at Yale University one spring, where student interest in the topic was quite high.
 From the experience of that one seminar I wrote and published an article on Uncle Tom's Cabin which has since been anthologized in the Norton Critical Edition of Stowe's work.
 When I arrived at Haverford, I found student interest in these matters equally strong and began teaching similar courses.
 With its Quaker background and emphasis on social justice, Haverford affords a unique opportunity to explore this direction in my work as a teacher and scholar.
-Over time, my design and participation in both student and faculty seminars has informed my scholarly concern with the vital if vexed conversation between black and white authors in the United States, the subject of my next book, tentatively titled The Stunning Rehearsal: Crisis, Trauma, and the Black Reconstruction of Democracy.
+Over time, my design and participation in both student and faculty seminars has informed my scholarly concern with the vital if vexed conversation between black and white authors in the United States, the subject of my next book, tentatively titled The Stunning Rehearsal: Crisis, Traumatic Archives, and the Black Reconstruction of Democracy.
 In Feminist Conversations, I explored the importance of Margaret Fuller’s influence over Emerson by recasting the idea of influence itself.
 Emerson’s abundant address to Fuller throughout his journals, letters, and essays not only helps to recover Fuller from her critical obscurity but also opens to view the broader register of Fuller’s comparativist training.
 Increasingly my focus on translation as it functions in comparative readings of culture led me to trauma theory, in part because recent work builds upon subtle transformations of translation theory.
 Thus, for example, Jean Laplanche, whose new foundation for psychoanalysis entails a revision of Freud’s seduction theory through translation, provides a particularly useful source for imagining a new foundation for U.S. literary history.
 I’ve begun to articulate the value of trauma theory for a revision of our literary history in several recent essays.